Aphrodine-wq/fairtradeworker-texa/README.md

 ---

-Built with ❤️ for Texas contractors and homeowners.
+Built with ❤️ for contractors and homeowners everywhere.

 **Scale-Faster Playbook Implementation**: This platform includes 10 viral growth mechanics designed to achieve 0→1,000 jobs/day in 120 days through referral loops, contractor invites, speed metrics, and fresh job urgency.